-5.1.3 The PXA and final reports will be issued to the client's archaeological consultant for comment prior to revised versions being issued to the planning archaeologist for comment and, following any revisions, final approval.
+5.1.2 The report will be issued to the client and the client's archaeological consultant for comment prior to revised versions being issued to the planning archaeologist for comment and, following any revisions, final approval.

-5.1.4 Digital copies of the approved final PXA and archive and/or publication report in Adobe Acrobat (.pdf) format will be provided to the client's archaeological consultant and planning archaeologist.
-A digital copy of the archive report, if produced, will be submitted to the Berkshire Historic Environment Record (HER).
-Shapefiles of the final excavation areas and accompanying data will be provided to BA and the HER.
+5.1.3 Digital copies of the approved final report in Adobe Acrobat (.pdf) format will be provided to the client and client's archaeological consultant and planning archaeologist.
+A digital copy of the report will be submitted to the Berkshire Historic Environment Record (HER).
+Shapefiles of the final excavation areas and accompanying data will be provided to BA, the HER, and will be deposited with the Archaeology Data Service (ADS).